-This open-access article is distributed under the terms of the Creative Commons Attribution Non-Commercial License (CC BY-NC) (http://creativecommons.org/licenses/by-nc/4.0/), which permits reuse, distribution and reproduction of the article, provided that the original work is properly cited and the reuse is restricted to noncommercial purposes.
-For commercial reuse, contact reprints@pulsus.com

-Metabolic syndrome and chronic kidney disease
+This open-access article is distributed under the terms of the Creative Commons Attribution Non-Commercial License (CC BY-NC) (http:// creativecommons.org/licenses/by-nc/4.0/), which permits reuse, distribution and reproduction of the article, provided that the original work is properly cited and the reuse is restricted to noncommercial purposes.
+For commercial reuse, contact reprints@pulsus.com and therapeutic interventions to avoid the deleterious effects of these interrelated pathophysiological processes.
+Further longitudinal trials are needed to establish the precise role of metabolic syndrome in the incidence and progression of chronic kidney disease.